CMMC Compliance for Defense Contractors in Virginia Beach

 From Initial Assessment to C3PAO Readiness

 The sequence from gap assessment to certification is consistent, but the timeline varies considerably based on your starting point and the complexity of your environment.
-Here is how a typical Stratify IT engagement progresses:
+Here is how a typical Stratify IT project progresses:

-1. Discovery and Scoping: We define your CUI environment, identify all systems within the CMMC scope, and establish the assessment boundary—including any OT systems or subcontractor connections that may affect scope.
+1. Discovery and Scoping: We define your CUI environment, identify all systems within the CMMC scope, and establish the assessment boundary: including any OT systems or subcontractor connections that may affect scope.

 2. Gap Assessment and Scoring: We evaluate all 110 NIST 800-171 practices against your current controls and produce a scored findings report with evidence deficiencies identified at the requirement level.